OPLSS/videography/README.md

   * session title
   * editor's notes

-The session cards state the topic, the speaker, the speaker's affiliation, and the date.
+The session cards state the topic, the instructor, the instructor's affiliation, and the date.
 For recordings with audio or video problems, the lead videographer created a card stating editor's notes.